supporting the fight for justice

 THE NARRATIVE HUB

-Producing digital content for civic engagement
+A model for civic engagement campaigns

 A critical function of a healthy democracy is an engaged populace who votes.
 Yet the right and safe access to voting has long been a struggle for Black, POC, and Latinx people in this country.
-In 2020, with the added concerns of Covid-19 and the continued police violence against Black lives, there is even more risk of people dropping out because of health and safety concerns.
-Rising online misinformation campaigns and other digital threats further discourage these communities.
+In 2020, with the added concerns of Covid-19 and the continued police violence against Black lives, there was even more risk of people dropping out because of health and safety concerns.
+Rising online misinformation campaigns and other digital threats further discourage our communities.

-A Black-led movement demanding police accountability and justice has galvanized anger, grief, and frustration over the repeated killings of Black men and women both historically and in the present-day -- but also hope for a future rooted in true belonging.
+A Black-led movement demanding police accountability and justice has galvanized anger, grief, and frustration over the repeated killings of Black men and women both historically and in the present day -- but also hope for a future rooted in true belonging.
 People worldwide are participating in a pivotal uprising that will reshape not only our relationship with Black communities but also our collective future.
 Our monthly Livestream series is providing space for cutting-edge conversations among activists, scholars, journalists, and other thought leaders to provide context and analysis on this transformative moment and envision what comes next in the movement for racial justice.

 Blog: Sept.
 30, 2020